-Matthew Williams states that there is a distance requirement, and the applicant will have to answer the second question
+Matthew Williams stated that there is a distance requirement

 Commissioner Hollis asked about the number of children allowed and age range.

-Matthew Williams the deputy director stated that she can have up to six children.
+Matthew Williams, the deputy director stated that she can have up to six children.

 Teshaye Lowe the applicant came to the stand.
 She stated that the age range is 1-8.
-She also showed the council what areas in her home are used for the childcare.
+She also showed the council which areas in her home are used for the childcare.

 She stated that she watches up to six kids which is also an allowance through her degree.

-The parents have to bring the children's lunch, but she prepares snacks (am and pm) Hours of operation is 8am- 5pm Some of the children live in the neighborhood others are from a school she previously used to teach at She is aware and is in agreement with the conditions from the planning department.
+The parents have to bring the children's lunch, but she prepares snacks (am and pm)

+Hours of operation is 8am-5pm

+Some of the children live in the neighborhood others are from a school she previously used to teach at She is aware of and is in agreement with the conditions from the planning department.

 Ernie Spikes a neighbor of fifteen years came to speak in support of her application.
 He stated that she is a great person for this type of business, and he has even found iPads to donate to her for the school.
-They neighbors are pretty supporting of one another.
+All of the neighbors are pretty supporting of one another.